Kinds of Phonetic Picture - Writings update: 12.1.06

 same time), whereas reading a letter writing is completely serial.

-(When reading words or texts, the reaction time per sign is smaller.
+But when reading words or texts, the reaction time per sign is smaller,

-For words are recognized also by their overall outline.
-Also, when
+for words are recognized also by their overall outline.

 Syllable signs as words